LJ-9/Danish-Election-2022-Twitter-Likes-Retweets-Botscores-Inauthentic-Coordinated-Behavior/README.md

 ### Tweet IDs, Liking Users and Retweeting Users live scraped from Oct.
 7th and 30 days forward

-Runningly, we collected the user identities of liking and retweeting users, with the algorithm described in [this paper](URL) using the code from [this repo](https://github.com/humanplayer2/get-twitter-likers-data).
+Runningly, we collected the user identities of liking and retweeting users, with the algorithm described in [this paper](https://arxiv.org/abs/2305.07384) using the code from [this repo](https://github.com/humanplayer2/get-twitter-likers-data).

 The dataset contains the collected data, time stamped.
-I.e., for every ~5 minutes in the scrap period, there is a file of the last 48 hours' tweet IDs, and lists of liking and retweeting users.
+I.e., for every ~5 minutes in the scrape period, there is a file of the last 48 hours' tweet IDs, and lists of liking and retweeting users.
 See the linked-to repo for information on the directory and file structure.

 This repo contains code to process these rather raw files.
 In addition to this readme, you can also go through the file `analysis/Pull-fv22-treatment.py` for a bit of practical code.